m-mcgowan/spark-flashee-eeprom/README.md

  * redundant storage - multiple writes to the same logical address are implemented as writes to distinct physical addresses in flash.

- * wear levelling: a mapping from logical pages to physical pages is maintained.
+ * wear leveling: a mapping from logical pages to physical pages is maintained.
 When a logical page is erased, it is assigned to a new free physical page (using an even random distribution).
 This ensures updates to a single page are spread out over the area of flash allocated, so the